hhursev/recipe-scrapers/docs/in-depth-guide-scraper-functions.md

 ### `ratings() -> float`

 Returns the recipe rating.
-Where this is available, this is usually the average of all the ratings given to the recipe on the website.
+When available, this is usually the average of all the ratings given to the recipe on the website.

 ```py
 scraper.ratings()